Site logo, www.grelf.net

 2. The user selects an averaged dark frame image (if there is one); it is loaded; if it is RAW it is interpolated, scaled and its dark margin trimmed (as set in the configuration menu)

-3. If in the telescope process: the user selects a flat field image (if there is one); it is loaded; if it is RAW it is interpolated, scaled and its dark margin trimmed (as set in the configuration menu)
+3. The user selects a flat field image (if there is one); it is loaded; if it is RAW it is interpolated, scaled and its dark margin trimmed (as set in the configuration menu)

 4. Pass 1: for each image file